Automated Construction of a Knowledge Graph of Nuclear Fusion Energy for Effective Elicitation and Retrieval of Information: Related works

-The significant advancements, made over the years in the field of IE, have allowed the creation of several cross-disciplinary online KBs.
-Some of which were manually curated by their respective communities, as in the case of Freebase KG.
-Others, like DBpedia, were generated automatically from web sources such as Wikipedia \cite{Lehmann2015DBpediaA}.
-To the best of our knowledge, a KB dedicated to nuclear fusion energy is not included in any of these databases, despite its societal relevance and the increasing interest shown by policymakers and the public.
+Over the years, various cross-disciplinary online KBs have been developed, e.g., Freebase or DBpedia \cite{Lehmann2015DBpediaA}.
+To the best of our knowledge, none of these KBs focuses on nuclear fusion energy, despite its societal relevance and the increasing interest shown by policymakers and the public.
 To address this gap, we embarked on the creation of the first KG for nuclear fusion energy.